 Based on a true story about a man named Christopher Gardner.
-Gardner has invested heavily in a device known as a "Bone Density scanner".
-He feels like he has made these devices.
-However, they do not sell as they are marginally better than the current technology at a much higher price.
-As Gardner tries to figure out how to sell them, his wife leaves him, he loses his house, his bank account, and credit cards.
-Forced to live out in the streets with his son, Gardner is now desperate to find a steady job; he takes on a job as a stockbroker, but before he can receive pay, he needs to go through 6 months of training, and to sell his devices.
+Gardner has invested heavily in a device known as a "bone density scanner".
+He feels like he has it made selling these devices.
+However, they do not sell well as they are marginally better than x-ray at a much higher price.
+As Gardner works to make ends meet, his wife leaves him and he loses his apartment.
+Forced to live out in the streets with his son, Gardner continues to sell bone density scanners while concurrently taking on an unpaid internship as a stockbroker, with slim chances for advancement to a paid position.
+Before he can receive pay, he needs to outshine the competition through 6 months of training, and to sell his devices to stay afloat.
 Written by

-The homeless people who worked as extras received a full day's pay at minimum wage ($8.62/hr) and free catered meals.
-For some it was the first money they'd made in a while.
+The homeless people, who worked as extras, received a full day's pay at minimum wage ($8.62 per hour) and free catered meals.
+For some, it was the first money they had made in a while.
 See more »

 See more »

 I have been a fan of Will Smith for years and I have to say this may be his best film yet!
 "The Pursuit of Happiness" is just a wonderful (based on a true) story, full of adventure, hope, and pain.
 I saw the movie last night in a packed theater.
 Big Willie Weekend has returned, and for good reason!
 It's a great movie to see during the holidays and definitely a tear-jerker!
 Perfect for a date, a night out with friends, or even with family.
 If you ever thought Will Smith really couldn't act (and shame on you!), you'll think otherwise once you see this movie.
 You can really feel what he's going through just by looking in his eyes.
 And Jaden Smith is too adorable!
 Their on screen chemistry is almost unbearable to watch!
 Go see this movie!
 Great acting, great directing, great writing...you won't regret it!